Got moss in your garden?

 Can You Compost Moss?

 Yes!
 Moss (living or dead) is composed of organic matter just like any other plant.
 It will break down over time in the compost pile, adding nitrogen and other nutrients to the mix.
-However, the process can take longer than with other compost materials.
+However, the process can take quite a bit longer than with other compost materials.
+In fact, some composters report that it can take a year or more to completely decompose.

-I’ve added it to my own compost pile many times (albeit well mixed in with other materials) and have found that after hot composting AND a decent maturation time, there is no sign of it in the finished product.
+That said, I’ve added small amounts of compost to my own compost pile many times (albeit well mixed in with other materials) and have found that after hot composting AND a decent maturation time, there is usually little sign of it in the finished product.

 Benefits of Composting Moss